 In addition, all our apartments have an intercom system that can be used to call for help.
 If extra support is required for specific tasks, our tenancy support team can liaise with social services or offer advice about private care agencies who can provide care and support you need to assist you to live independently.

-We currently have seven developments of apartments across North London: Barkingside, South Woodford, Wanstead, Kingsbury, East Finchley, Mill Hill East and in Bushey Heath, Hertfordshire.
+We currently have seven developments of apartments across North East and North West London: Barkingside, South Woodford, Wanstead, Kingsbury, East Finchley, Mill Hill East and in Bushey Heath, Hertfordshire.

 All of these are modern, well-maintained, custom-designed buildings with welcoming and attractive lounges, well-maintained gardens where tenants can socialise with friends and neighbours if they choose to do so.

 There is currently limited availability at Milne Court and Cherry Tree Court but other developments have waiting lists.
 The waiting time for a flat in any of our developments can vary and depends on different factors including vacancies and the urgency of your situation.